The replica of the frigate Hermione, an ambitious project

 Remember, it was in the spring of 1997 that the central keel of the 18th century ship was laid.

-No fewer than 2.000 selected oak trees in the French forests, 1000 pulleys, 400,000 pieces of wood and metal, about 25 km of rigging rope and 2131 m2 of sails will be necessary to build this frigate.
+No fewer than 2.000 oak trees selected in French forests, 1000 pulleys, 400,000 pieces of wood and metal, about 25 km of rigging rope and 2131 m2 of sails will be necessary to build this frigate.

 On April 18, 2015, the emotion is palpable.
-Thousands of spectators salute the Hermione, from Rochefort to the estuary, to the Aix Island for the frigate's travel to the United-States...
+Thousands of spectators salute the Hermione, from Rochefort to the estuary, to the Aix Island for the frigate's first trip at sea to the United-States...